sebllns/kmhelpers/docs/tutorials/ecoli.md

 ## Prerequisites

 - **kmhelpers** installed (see [Installation](../installation.md))
+- Command `wget` to download the dataset
-- ~25 GB of free disk space for the dataset and the resulting index
+- ~200 MB of free disk space for the dataset and the resulting index

 ### Dependencies